jhermon/Cam-Cop/README.md

 [Back to the top](#Cam-Cop)
 ### Credit

-Credit goes to [EdjeElectronics](https://github.com/EdjeElectronics) for the [starter code](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10)
+Credit goes to [EdjeElectronics](https://github.com/EdjeElectronics) for the [starter code](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10).Code from his Object_detection_image.py script was used to aid us in image detection.
+His video tutorial was used as a reference for installation of most of the required software and packages.
+Credit also goes to Tensorflow as its objection detection API (https://www.tensorflow.org/hub/tutorials/object_detection) was used as a key component of this project as it enable objection detection after a model was trained on images we collected.

 [Back to the top](#Cam-Cop)